DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 Check wiring and connectivity, CHeck the resistance of the resistors.

 ## Repair and Evaluate
-Change the resistance of the resistors and change the Time per Divis
+Change the resistance of the resistors and change the Time per Division to seconds from kilo seconds.